cunnie/docs/bosh_create_dns_server.md

 ##### Caveats

 Only machines on the local subnet are able to target the BOSH VM (e.g. in this case, machines whose IP address starts with "10.9.9").
-(The BOSH VM's default route is the host VM, which will in turn NAT the traffic).
-Static IP is not a good solution for geographically distributed teams, e.g. if the host machine is in San Francisco but some team members are located in Toronto.
+(The BOSH VM's default route is the host VM, which will in turn NAT the traffic, which will break any TCP connection outside the local subnet to 10.9.9.130).
+This scenario (static IP) is not a good solution for geographically distributed teams, e.g. if the host machine is in San Francisco but some team members are located in Toronto.

 If the network is hard-wired and uses [VMPS](https://en.wikipedia.org/wiki/VLAN_Management_Policy_Server), you may need to register the MAC address with IT <sup>[[4]](#vmps)</sup>.